tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 John argues that interfaces and modules should be designed twice:
 Implementing a design for the first time often exposes new insights that would lead to a different design in a second approach.
+I myself often designed things not only twice but tried three or four different approaches, in order to come up with the one that leads to the best result.
+It's a game changer for complexity.

-Working hard on the first design attempt, just to throw it away becasue it was just a vehicle for learning how to do it right:
+Working hard on the first design attempt, just to throw it away because it was just a vehicle for learning how to do it right:
 This is clearly not the mindset of the average programmer.
 At first glance, it also looks like it would waste a lot of time, especially